BE AWARE OF FORECLOSURE & LOAN SCAMS!

 PennyMac is not a bank.
 We are a mortgage lender and loan servicer specializing in foreclosure alternatives.
 Our mission is to help homeowners find the best solution given their current financial situation.
 Sometimes that includes staying in their home and other times it means they'll need to identify the next best option.

 Don't Wait — Explore all your options

-If you simply cannot afford reasonable mortgage payments, two alternatives are a Short Sale and a Deed-in-Lieu.
-Either of these options may allow you to reestablish your credit sooner than if your property were to go through foreclosure.
+If we are unable to modify your loan, and you simply cannot afford the mortgage payments, two alternatives are a Short Sale and a Deed-in-Lieu.
+Either of these options may allow you to re-establish your credit sooner than if your property were to go through foreclosure.
 Here is a brief explanation of each:

-Short Sale: the mortgage company allows you to sell the property for fair market value and use the proceeds to pay off the mortgage, even if the home sells for less than what you owe, and you won't have to repay any remaining balance.
+Short Sale: The mortgage company allows you to sell the property for fair market value and use the proceeds to satisfy the mortgage, even if the home sells for less than what you owe, and in most instances, you won’t have to repay any remaining balance.

-Deed in Lieu: You can voluntarily transfer ownership of your home to the mortgage company, and you won't have to pay anything more towards your loan.
+Deed in Lieu: You can voluntarily transfer ownership of your home to the mortgage company, and in most instances, you won’t have to pay anything more towards your loan.

 If you are a PennyMac customer who needs assistance, please call us at (888) 870-6328 today.
 Our Resolution Specialists can review each option in detail with you, so you can determine your best option.
 Because the short sale and deed in lieu options require you to move from your home, PennyMac may be able to offer you relocation assistance to help cover the costs associated with finding and moving to a new home.
 But don't wait — the amount of money available to you decreases with time as the costs associated with the foreclosure increase.
 Making the phone call will allow you to pursue the option that best fits your financial situation.